bellaChoi/react-css-transition-light/README.md

 ## Installation

-The easiest way to use react-css-transition is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).
+The easiest way to use react-css-transition-light is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

-You can also use the standalone build by including `dist/react-css-transition.js` in your page.
+You can also use the standalone build by including `dist/react-css-transition-light.js` in your page.
 If you use this, make sure you have already included React, and it is available as a global variable.

 ```
-npm install react-css-transition --save
+npm install react-css-transition-light --save
 ```